Early in my journey of learning about money, I noticed a very odd disconnect.

 The Bible says the second most important priority in life is to love others.
 It never says that money or things are inherently bad.
 It just teaches us not to love money or things, but to love people.
 So, the second purpose of money is to use it in ways that strengthen our relationships with others.

 And the Bible says we’ve all been given certain talents and passions in order to make a difference with our lives.
 So, the third purpose of money is to use it in ways that enable us to make our unique meaningful contribution to the world.

-Those are the three overarching purposes of money: use it to love God, love others, and make a difference with our lives.
-They are the guiding principles for how we are to prioritize our use of money.
-They are the path toward a meaningful, successful experience with money.
+Those are the three overarching purposes of money: Use it to love God, love others, and make a difference with our lives.
+They are the guiding principles for how we are to use money—the path toward a meaningful, successful experience with money.